Izzys-right-hand-man/linux-monster/README.md

 ![1000078424](https://github.com/user-attachments/assets/fd22240c-9b01-4a09-9fe8-b2ef17f1e943)

-  <p> <b>Migrate</b> : This should be the next thing you touch, incase you have decide to enable proxy.
+  <p> <b>Migrate</b> : This should be the next thing you touch, incase you have decided to enable proxy.
 It interface is also made simple for users to comprehend, consider it a native proxy formatter.

   Trust me, only this can refactor your imported proxies to a format that main.py can understand and work with.</p>